 What’s The Alternative to Kavinace?

-If you want the exact same effect you had with Kavinace or Kavinace Ultra PM, then you’ll need to get phenibut!
+If you want the exact same effect you had with Kavinace or Kavinace Ultra PM, you may need to get phenibut!
 After all, this was the most effective ingredient in the formula.

 So, after learning about its potential risks (addiction and withdrawal), if you still want to continue using phenibut, you can buy it as a nootropic compound.
 Nootropics Depot is a reputable vendor that sells this stuff.
 If you only take 250-500 mg a day; 2-3 times a week max you should be fine.

-But, if you are looking for a safer substitute, then you can find several worthy natural supplements that may provide similar benefits.
+You can find several worthy natural supplements that may serve as a safer substitute and provide similar benefits.
 As you must know, everyone’s body is different and so are the causes of sleep problems.
 You’ll probably have to try a few different supplements to find the one that works for you.

 The following are four well-formulated sleep aid supplements that contain a handful of the most popular and effective natural substances that are commonly used for sleep problems, anxiety and stress.
 If you haven’t tried some or all of these ingredients, give it a go!